Tag Archives: motivation

 Tim Brown

-Ideo’s CEO, Tim Brown, advocates embracing the uncertainty of “might” because it enables innovators to propose ideas “that might work or might not — either way, it’s OK.
-And the ‘we’ part says we’re going to do it together and build on each other’s ideas.”
+Embracing the uncertainty of “might” enables innovators to propose ideas “that might work or might not — either way, it’s OK.
+And the ‘we’ part says we’re going to do it together and build on each other’s ideas,” said Ideo’s CEO, Tim Brown.

-This type of self-interrogatory, sometimes presented in group innovation “sprints” at Google Ventures, IDEO, Frog Design or other thought-leading organizations have been effectively been combined with structured innovative problem-solving:
+This type of self-interrogatory, sometimes presented in group innovation “sprints” at Google Ventures, IDEO, Frog Design or other thought-leading organizations has been effectively been combined with structured innovative problem-solving:

 -*Under what circumstances have you found ‘interrogative’ self-talk to enhance performance more than affirmative self-talk?